senmu/gosammy/README.md

 ## Creating projects

 Projects are created as `.md` documents within the `_posts/projects` directory.
 They follow the same naming conventions as regular [Jekyll posts](https://jekyllrb.com/docs/posts/).
-Pineapple comes with four example projects, which you should use as a guide for creating your own e.g. [Red Pineapple](_posts/projects/2017-04-01-redpineapple.md).

 ## Resources